 Don’t give too much away or overcrowd your site with excess blocks of text.
 All of your written content should be strategically composed to lead your client to your contact info, so that they must reach out to you personally to find out more about your voice and what you do.

 Design wise, all pages of your voice acting website should be easy on the eyes and have a smooth, natural flow.
-While you want to keep the website on most of your pages short and snappy, if you’d like to go full throttle with the text, then we highly consider creating a blog.
+While you want to keep the website on most of your pages short and snappy, if you’d like to go full throttle with the text, then we highly recommend that you create a blog.

 What can a voice actor blog about?

-Much like Voices.com’s blog, you can blog about pretty much any subject with relation to the voice industry and your experiences as a voice actor: from tips for auditioning, to how you achieve different reads for different formats (commercial radio vs. audiobooks)—whatever strikes your fancy.
+Much like Voices’s blog, you can blog about pretty much any subject with relation to the voice industry and your experiences as a voice actor: from tips for auditioning, to how you achieve different reads for different formats (commercial radio vs. audiobooks)—whatever strikes your fancy.
+Like all good bloggers, you’ll want to pick an audience and write for them.
+If you want to use your blog to get more work, write about topics of interest to the clientele you want to attract.

 The point of running a consistently updated blog is building an audience, and it causes your brand to become real.
 You are not simply an empty, robotic domain name, but you are a living, relatable persona and business owner.